 There’s a good chance your older PC will need to be replaced before Windows 7 reaches End of Life anyway, which offers an opportunity to upgrade to 10 as a part of planned hardware refresh cycles.

 On the other hand, we highly recommend that you install Windows 10 on any new PC.
 A new PC will almost definitely outlive Windows 7’s extended support period, and any new apps will drop support for Windows 7 shortly thereafter.

 *Note: IT Freedom now buys new client PCs with Windows 10 by default

 Based on the Windows 10 release so far, we are confident that it will replace Windows 7 in the long term as the preferred Microsoft operating system for business use.
 Barring specific reasons to avoid it, we endorse buying new PCs with Windows 10 and phasing the new version into business environments.

-*UPDATE: Check out our 1-year after release review!
+*UPDATE: Check out our Windows 10 1-Year Later review!